JernKunpittaya/qdVoting/Readme.txt

 Test App
--Import your localhost private key in Metamask, add localhost network and play around
+-Import your localhost private key in Metamask, add localhost network and play around -Local host may get confused sometimes, so use setting--> advanced--> reset account for your auto-generated address in metamask. [dont mess up your real account.]

 Note
 -My code is BAD especially frontend, there is NO consistency since I just try exploring